 We may use your personal information to:

-We may share personal information with the Police or another government agency, if required by law (for example to assist with the investigation of a criminal offence), to report significant misconduct or breach of duty, or where there is a serious threat to health or safety.
+We may share personal information with the Police or another government agency, if required by law (such as assisting with the investigation of a criminal offence), to report significant misconduct or breach of duty, or where there is a serious threat to health or safety.
 If our staff are threatened or abused, we may refer this to the Police.

 2.4.
 Third Party Providers